Home | About Us | Publications | Products | Links | Private | Email

 • The book of Wood and Root: your number 1 survival guide

 Artech House recently published the book "Fundamentals of Nonlinear Behavioral Modeling for RF and Microwave Design" (link to Artech House).
 The book was edited by Dr. John Wood and Dr. David Root.
 The book is a revised collection of groundbreaking presentations that were made at a successful workshop during the 2003 International Microwave Symposium.
 The book gives an excellent overview of existing methods and is a great starting point on any large-signal microwave modelling journey.
 It is authored by no less then 10 renowned experts in the field of nonlinear behavioral modeling for RF and microwave: Nuno Borges Carvalho, Edouard Ngoya, Jose Carlos Pedro, David E. Root, Arnaud Soury, Nick Tufillaro, Jan Verspecht, John Wood, Jianjun Xu and Qi-jun Zhang.
-At "Jan Verspecht bvba" we offer you a chance to win this book.
-It is real easy to participate: click here and register.

 • Fresh of the Press: Circles of the Olympic Games Logo Start Rolling!